 “PayPal Credit” means the open-end, consumer credit account issued by Synchrony Bank.
 It is available to U.S. consumers who are of legal age in their state of residence and is subject to credit approval.

 “PayPal Services” or “Services” means the Online Card Payment Services or other offerings identified or otherwise provided pursuant to this Agreement.
 Such services may be described more fully on our website.

 “PayPal User Agreement” means the online agreement you entered into with PayPal when you opened your PayPal account, as it may have been amended from time to time.
 The PayPal User Agreement currently in effect can be accessed via the Legal Agreements link in the footer of nearly every page on the PayPal website.

 “Recurring Billing” means the optional feature associated with Payments Advanced and Payments Pro Payflow that, with the consent of your customer, enables you to set up payments that recur at specified intervals and frequencies as described in more detail on the PayPal website.

-“Recurring Payments” means the optional feature associated with ACP, Payments Pro and VT that, with the consent of your customer, enables you to set up payments that recur at specified intervals and frequencies, as described in more detail on the PayPal website.
+“Recurring Payments” means the optional feature associated with Advanced Credit and Debit Card Payments, Payments Pro, and VT that, with the consent of your customer, enables you to set up payments that recur at specified intervals and frequencies, as described in more detail on the PayPal website.

 “Risk Factors” has the meaning provided for in Section 2.f.

-“Transaction Fees” means the fees provided in Section 2.b.ii. of this ACP/VT Agreement.
+“Transaction Fees” means the fees described in Section 2.b.ii. of this Agreement and set forth on the Fees page.
 Note, if you use certain optional Services, certain additional fees may apply to your transactions on a per transaction basis, as outlined in Section 2(c); however, these are not included in this definition.

 “Virtual Terminal” or “VT” means the Service that enables you to receive a Card payment by manually entering Card Data given to you by a customer.